fdavidcl/stackedit-docs/arch_intel_cuda.md

 ## Step 4.
 Recover GLX capabilities

-GLX will be broken (you can te if you don't have bumblebee installed:
+GLX will be broken (you can test wil if you don't have bumblebee installed:

 ~~~
 sudo pacman -Sy bumblebee
 ~~~
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzYyMjI0ODBdfQ==
+eyJoaXN0b3J5IjpbMzUxMzQ1NzgxXX0=
 -->